LinkedInLearning/ai-orchestration-planning-and-orchestrating-for-observability-2134009/README.md

-# COURSENAME
+# AI Orchestration: Planning and Orchestrating for Observability
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `AI Orchestration: Planning and Orchestrating for Observability`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions